nadeemamdev/password-generator/README.md

 1. [Click this link to visit the site on Github pages](https://nadeemamdev.github.io/password-generator/)

-2. [Open the Console in your Web Browser](https://balsamiq.com/support/faqs/browserconsole/#:~:text=To%20open%20the%20developer%20console,(on%20Windows%2FLinux).) to view the output.
+2. Click the red "Generate Password" button and follow the on-screen dialogs to generate a password that meets your requirements.

+3. The password generated will display on the screen insde the box with the dashed outline.

 Screenshot of Live Site/Console Application: